darksylinc/betsy/README.md

 **Did you write these codecs yourself?**

 So far I only wrote the EAC codec from scratch, but I used [etc2_encoder](https://github.com/titilambert/packaging-efl/blob/master/src/static_libs/rg_etc/etc2_encoder.c) for reference, particularly figuring out the bit pattern of the bit output and the idea of just using brute force.
 Unfortunately this version had several bugs which is why I just wrote it from scratch.

+The P mode from ETC2 is also based on [etc2_encoder](https://github.com/titilambert/packaging-efl/blob/master/src/static_libs/rg_etc/etc2_encoder.c) but I rewrote the fitting algorithm because the original was way too basic.
+The new one produces significantly higher quality output.

 The rest of the codecs were originally written for different shading languages or architectures.
 See the supported formats' table for references to the original implementations.